himalayas-base/himalayas-docs/docs/3_annotation_input.md

 ## Notes

-- Terms with no overlap are dropped with a warning.
+- Terms are filtered by matrix overlap and term size limits.
-- You can pre-filter terms by size before loading.
+- Keep `min_term_size=2` as the default floor for analysis-ready runs.